diegonti/MD_Simulation/Internal_README.md

 # Introduction
-This is file which contains relevant information for the workflow of the following days.
-For the moment, the contents of this README will be located in this file, and if it is of interest, they can be moved to the repository README.
+This file contains relevant information regarding the workflow for the following days.
+For the moment, the contents of this README will be located in this file, and if it is of interest, they will be moved to the repository README.
 Therefore, this file is intended to be **readed only by the developers of this repository**.

 ## Git workflow